ReWild / West Suffolk Chapter

 Thanks to our amazing volunteers we donated nearly 200 pounds of fresh produce to the local soup kitchen in 2024!
 While modest, it’s a promising start, and we’re committed to increasing our impact next year with crops like broccoli, green beans, eggplants, zucchini, peppers, and squash—items most needed by the kitchen.

 The Gateway beds are still producing!
-Collard Greens are thriving, and garlic has already been planted for next summer harvest.
-As we plan, we’ll need your help in April to clean, prep, mulch, and plant.
+Collard Greens are thriving, and garlic has already been planted for a summer harvest.
+We’ll need your help in April & May to clean, prep, mulch, and plant.
+Help are needed throughout the season for harvesting, maintaining and watering the garden beds.
 If you’re an avid gardener or have extra baby plants, we’d love your support and plant donation!

 For more information, or to join us, email us at WestSuffolk-Leads@ReWildLongIsland.org